Cross-country racing explained | Everything you need to know about XC racing

 What type of bike do you need for cross-country racing?

-Granted, you may not be quite as fast as those riders on XC race bikes, but it’s the perfect way to give the discipline a try before you commit to upgrading your equipment.
+Granted, a trail bike won't be as fast an XC race bike, but it’s the perfect way to give the discipline a try before you commit to upgrading your equipment.

 Hardtail vs full-suspension